thatVargas/thatvargas.github.io/_posts/2018-01-21-social-media.md

 > Definition of social media from Merriam-Webster: forms of electronic communication - such as websites for social networking and microblogging - through which users create online communities to share information, ideas, personal messages, and other content - such as videos.
 > _First Known Use: 2004_

+Although an "official" definition, in terms of DH, it seems to be lacking.

 ## Knowledge and Power